KallynGowdy/OAuthWorks/README.md

         }
     }
     ```
-  2. This still allows the [unit-or-work] flow to work, as a new controller is initialized for each request and disposed when the request is handled.
+  2. This still allows the [unit-or-work][unit-of-work] flow to work, as a new controller is initialized for each request and disposed when the request is handled.

 *OAuthWorks* provides sensible defaults for factories for you, while still letting you determine how the information should be stored.
 You can provide your own versions by implementing the `IYYYFactory` interfaces.
 For example, if you wanted to provide your own Authorization Code generation mechanizm, you would implement `IAuthorizationCodeFactory` and provide an instance to the `OAuthProvider`.